rl-institut/multi-vector-simulator/docs/model/limitations.rst

 :Reason:

-As the MVS and thus oemof-solph, which is handling the energy system model, know the generation and demand profiles for the whole simulation time and solve the optimization problem based on a linear equation system, the solver knows their dispatch for certain, whereas in reality the generation and demand could only be forecasted.
+As the MVS and thus :code:`oemof-solph`, which is handling the energy system model, know the generation and demand profiles for the whole simulation time and solve the optimization problem based on a linear equation system, the solver knows their dispatch for certain, whereas in reality the generation and demand could only be forecasted.

 :Implications:

 The perfect foresight can lead to suspicious dispatch of assets, for example charging of a battery right before a (in real-life) random blackout occurs.
 The systems optimized with the MVS therefore, represent their optimal potential, which in reality could not be reached.
 The MVS has thus a tendency to underestimate the needed battery capacity or the minimal state of charge for backup purposes, and also designs the PV system and backup power according to perfect forecasts.
-In reality, operational margins would need to be added.
+In reality, operational margins would need to be considered.

 .. _limitation_precision_limit: